microsoft/vscode-simple-jupyter-notebook/README.md

 ```

 Mapping into the other direction is very similar but with a twist:
-in this case we not only have to map cell URIs to temporary file paths but we have to trigger the actual creation of the temporary files and to update the dictonaries used for the mapping.
+in this case we not only have to map cell URIs to temporary file paths but we have to trigger the actual creation of the temporary files and to update the dictionaries used for the mapping.

 Since xeus is a notebook kernel that supports cell debugging, xeus provides support for storing cell contents in temporary files via an extension to the Debug Adapter Protocol.
 The `dumpCell` request takes the contents of a cell as a string, saves it to disk, and returns a path to the file.